 How to remove prickly pear spines:

-Lucky for us, most prickly pears are sold with the spines already removed.
+Lucky for us, most prickly pears are sold with the spines removed.
 If you end up with a spiny cactus pear, you can safely remove the thorns with these steps:

 - Wear thick gloves

 - Use tweezers or plyers to pull the spines out of the prickly pear, carefully.

 How to cut a cactus pear:

 Cutting a cactus pear is easy once the spines are removed.
 Place the pear on a cutting board, and take a sharp knife, and cut both ends off.
 Next, make a horizontal knife slice about ⅛ of an inch down the skin.
 You should be able to peel the skin off, leaving just the fruit.

 The bummer about prickly pears is their seeds.
 They are hard as rocks and not edible in their current form.
 You will need to either remove them if you use pieces of the fruit or strain them out if you want the juice.
 Some brave people make cactus pear seed oil out of them, but that takes a lot of special equipment.